Yandex Cloud

 4. Go to the Access tab.

-5. Enable the visibility option next to the name of the community to share the Docker image in.
+5. Enable the visibility option next to the name of the community you want to share the Docker image in.

-To make a Docker image available for use in another project, the project administrator should add it to the Shared tab.
+To make a Docker image available for use in a different project, the project admin needs to add that image on the Shared tab.

 Deleting a Docker imageDeleting a Docker image